luciat-92/Multiomic_VAE/README.md

 ## Structure:
 - `data/`: contains the data used for training and testing
 - `experiments/`: each subdirectory corresponds to a different experiment or model variation
 - `models/`: contains files for the model architecture
 - `utils/`: contains utility functions for configuration, logging, and visualization and additional utilities (e.g. seed fixing)
 - `train/`: contains training and evaluation scripts
 - `tests/`: contains unit tests
-- `scripts/`: contains bash scripts for running experiments
+- `scripts/`: contains bash scripts for running experiments on HPC

 ## Usage:
 1. *data preparation*:
     - python data/preprocessing_gex.py: preprocess the data and save it in data/processed/ (this is done only once)
-    - data/datasets.py contains utility functions for loading the data
 2. *training*:
-    - python train/training.py
+    - sbatch scripts/train_ae_gan.sbatch
-    # TODO: save error (each loss type, across all epochs), save same but on test set, add timings